nfinit3/mimicio/README.md

 ## Usage

-Navigate to the directory containing your service directories, then run the `mock-server` command:
+Navigate to the root directory containing your service directories, then run the `mimicio` command:

 ```bash
 mimicio